Roman Republican Coins and Books by Andrew McCabe

 New Roman Republican coins published by the Goodman collection

-I list here the main new coim varieties published in CNG43 to CNG47, with the observations and catalogue notes courtesy of Richard Shaefer.
+I list here the main new coin varieties published in CNG43 to CNG47, with the observations and catalogue notes courtesy of Richard Schaefer.
 Richard is currently working on a large die studies project using auction catalogues as the source for images.
 For this work and his call for volunteers see the end of my page on Mints and Money .
 That just a single collection could encompass so many unrecorded types must be a message to all collectors and students to pay very careful attention to your coins, and examine any possible differences with the published types.
 In addition to the types listed below there is quite a long list of CNG43 to CNG47 coins listed as unique in Crawford, but whose presence in Goodman shows they are not unique.
 More minor variations published in Goodman, for example legend errors, small design features such as the number of spokes in a wheel, are not listed here.
 I guess if your interest extends to such variations then you probably already own a copy of Goodman.

 • CNG45, 1126.
 Cf. Crawford 17.
 Quartuncia, Minerva head left with ROMANO legend / horsehead left ROMANO.
 An apparently common type but unpublished with head left and an obverse legend.
 Generally obverse legends only occur on the head right types.
 There are a few known head right legend types published by De Caro in 1988 but all have a star behind the head which this does not.